EURODEO/openradardata-requirements/KPI_documentation.md

 every 15-60 minutes.
 For example, the IFS [continuous assimilation model](https://www.ecmwf.int/en/newsletter/158/meteorology/continuous-data-assimilation-ifs) runs every 60 minutes.

-The NWP models can be run without the latest observations, but this has a significant impact on the quality.
+The NWP models can be run without the latest observations [Does the same apply for radar data???], but this has a significant impact on the quality.
 Hence, less than 60 minutes of downtime is desired.
 However, E-SOH will initially only support 99% availability in order to meet the "immediate response" service level.
 Higher availability would